-Payable to the Pension Plan - At June 30, 2022, the City reported no payable to the pension and OPEB plans required for the year ended June 30, 2022.
-The payable includes both the pension and insurance contribution allocation.
+Payable to the Pension Plan - At June 30, 2023, the City reported a payable of \$10,227 for the outstanding amount of contributions to the pension and OPEB plans.

 NOTE 9 - OTHER POST-EMPLOYMENT BENEFITS (OPEB)

 Plan Description - Employees of the City are provided hospital and medical insurance through the Kentucky Retirement Systems' Insurance Fund (Insurance Fund), a cost-sharing multiple-employer defined benefit OPEB plan.
 The KRS was created by state statute under the Kentucky revised Statue Section 61.645.
 The KRS board of Trustees is responsible for the proper operation and administration of the KRS.
 The KRS issues a publicly available financial report that can be obtained by writing to Kentucky Retirement System, Perimeter Park West, 1260 Louisville Road, Frankfort, Kentucky 40601, or by telephone at (502) 564-4646.